Drink & Dine: Wines for Summer’s Last Gasp

 Whether via a backyard barbecue, a sunset viewing on the balcony, a beach picnic or simply a quiet sit-down with a book, acknowledging summer’s final act is something we should do with purpose … and with food and wine.
 Photo: DisobeyArt/Getty Images

+Labour Day, and the last long weekend of summer, may be behind us, but September is typically a lovely month with enough warmth to ensure we can still leave the house without a parka or boots.
 Whether via a backyard barbecue, a sunset viewing on the balcony, a beach picnic or simply a quiet sit-down with a book, acknowledging summer’s final act is something we should do with purpose … and with food and wine because, well, food and wine.
 To that end, we offer three drink picks — a red, a white and a rosé — that check all the boxes of warm-weather drinking.
-Thanks, summer 2022!

 Grab a Red … Barbera

 Low in tannins, best drunk young (as opposed to cellared), and easy on the wallet, this workhorse grape from Northern Italy is light-bodied but packs a colour and flavour punch, with notes of cherry, clove, vanilla and nutmeg rising from its rich purple hue.
 Though cultivated in California, Australia, and Argentina, Barbera from the Piedmont region is the classic selection and, as with Chianti or Pinot Noir, slight chilling really opens the wine up.